secworks/aes/README.md

 ## Introduction ##

-This implementation supports 128, 192 and 256 bit keys.
-The implementation is iterative but process all bytes in parallel and with 16 S-boxes in the data path.
+This implementation supports 128 and 256 bit keys.
+The implementation is iterative but process bytes in parallel with 4 S-boxes in the data path.
+The S-boxes are shared with the key expansion and the core can thus not do key update in parallel with block processing.

-The encipher and decipher round functionality are separated, but the state, key expansion anc control is common.
+The encipher and decipher block processing are separated and basically self contained given access to a set of round keys and a block.
 This makes it possible to hard wire either encipher or decipher and allow the build tools to optimize away the other functionality which will reduce the size to about 50%.
-For cipher modes such as CTR, GCM decryption in the AES core will never be used.
+For cipher modes such as CTR, GCM decryption in the AES core will never be used and thus the decipher block processing can be removed.

 ## Status ##

+***(2014-07-27)***

+Reworked the partitioning of block registers, round counters etc - basically a rather big change.
+The block processing is now pretty much self contained machines.
+Removed support for 192 bit keys.

 ***(2014-04-26)***